 Your efforts have finally paid off.
 You submitted your loan application some time ago and received your preapproval letter.
 Your credit was reviewed and income and assets verified.
 Shopping for a home with a preapproval letter in hand gave you the confidence you needed knowing that all you need next is a property address.
 You found a home, there was a little back and forth between you and the sellers but you ultimately agreed upon a price and the contract was signed just today.
 Your sales contract shows the closing date is just 30 days away.
-What goes on behind the curtains during this 30 day period?
+What goes on behind the curtains during this 30 day escrow period?

-The first thing you’ll want to do is order a property inspection.
+The first thing you’ll want to do during your 30 day escrow is to order a property inspection.
 Your real estate agent can provide you with a list of companies who will inspect the home from top to bottom.
 If there are any issues with the home, you’ll find out near the very beginning giving you time to decide what to do about any discovered issues.
 The property inspector is very thorough.
 From checking out the over, plumbing and waste disposal to flipping the light switches making sure all the lights work properly.
 Some of the items are very minor such as a light bulb that needs replacing while others might be serious enough to derail the purchase entirely.
 Your inspection report will be delivered to you within a matter of days.

-Your lender will order a title report.
+Your lender will order a title report during the 30 day escrow period.
 Within a few days, the report will be prepared.
 The report will show the chain of ownership and if there are any outstanding liens against the property that need to be addressed.
 Once the inspection has been completed and approved, the lender will next order the property appraisal.
 Depending upon current market conditions, you should receive the appraisal in a matter of days.
 There are two basic types of appraisal, an Automated Valuation Model, or AVM, which digitally researches recent sales of similar homes in the area you’re buying in.
 A full appraisal means an appraiser will physically visit the property, take pictures and look up recent sales of homes in the area that will justify the price you and the sellers agreed to.